CUNY-CL/yoyodyne-pretrained/README.md

-In `validation` mode, one runs the validation step over labeled validation data (specified as `data: val: path/to/validation.tsv`) using a previously trained checkpoint (`--ckpt_path path/to/checkpoint.ckpt` from the command line), recording total loss and per-task accuracies.
+In `validation` mode, one runs the validation step over labeled validation data (specified as `data: val: path/to/validation.tsv`) using a previously trained checkpoint (`--ckpt_path path/to/checkpoint.ckpt` from the command line), recording loss and other statistics for the validation set.
 In practice this is mostly useful for debugging.

 This mode is invoked using the `validate` subcommand, like so: